 - Patient education tool, enhancing a greater bond between patient and doctor

-What is Pain Free injection?
+What is a Pain-Free injection?
 What is Dentalvibe?

 DentalVibe® is a patented, award-winning, cordless handheld device designed to reduce the pain and fear associated with the dreaded dental injection for adults as well as children.
 So when you get a shot, you don’t feel it. – See more at dentalvibe.com

 The fear of dental injections should not affect your oral health.
-We are proud to offer latest medical technologies that make your dental visit a pain free and even a pleasant experience!
+We are proud to offer the latest medical technologies that make your dental visit a pain-free and even pleasant experience!

 Learn about Dr. Elyassian’s education, training, and certification in Implant dentistry, Periodontology, and hospital dentistry.